Ignigena/jts/benchmark/README.md

 ==

 Test the performance of JTS compared to your favorite templating engine.
-A few defaults are provided and can be run by running `npm install` and `npm start`.
+A few defaults are provided and can be run by running `npm run benchmark`.

 Observed
 --